Sales Meeting Themes

 Salesperson Success Stories – One of the most important aspects of the sales kickoff is salespeople sharing the experiences about where they won and why.
 I recommend a salesperson interview panel with an experienced moderator as the best format to accomplish this.

-Sales Cycle Management – The best sales meetings provide the salespeople with models of how customers make their buying decisions and the best way by which to manage the sales process.
+Buyer Behavior – The best sales meetings provide the salespeople with models of how customers make their buying decisions and the best way by which to manage the sales process.

 Closing Motivational Speaker – The closing motivational speaker needs to be able to rally the troops and reinvigorate them with a sense of purpose.